 - 1. Meet with a Disability Support Services staff member to discuss accommodation requests. - 2.
 Complete an Accommodation Request Form. - 3.
-Sign each Accommodation Letter prepared by the Disability Support Services staff to the instructor of each course. - 4.
-Deliver an Accommodation Letter to the instructor of each course for which accommodations are requested. - 5.
-Discuss how accommodations will be implemented with the instructor of the course.
+Sign each Accommodation Form prepared by the Disability Support Services staff to the instructor of each course. - 4.
+Deliver an Accommodation Form to the instructor of each course for which accommodations are requested. - 5.
+Discuss with the instructor of the course how accommodations will be implemented.
 Disability Support Services is available to offer suggestions to the student and faculty member. - 6.
 Remind the instructor of exam accommodations at least one week before scheduled exams. - 7.
 Report any problems with accommodation implementation to Disability Support Services.